raziakhalidbutt/Disaster_Response_pipeline/README.md

 <a name="FileDesciption"></a>
 # File Desciption

-There are two dataset files provided by [Figure Fight](https://www.figure-eight.com/dataset/combined-disaster-response-data/) are in the data folder.
+There two dataset files provided by [Figure Fight](https://www.figure-eight.com/dataset/combined-disaster-response-data/) are in the data folder.

     disaster_categories.csv: Categories of the messages
     disaster_messages.csv: Multilingual disaster response messages